Know the Value of What Uganda Owns and Has Been Gifted With

 Murchison Falls is a popular addition for those looking for an extended safari in Uganda.

 Overall, many Uganda operators are turning to flying to avoid the very long drives.
-Comparatively, Uganda safari lodging and activities are lower cost (and more rustic) than most other safari countries, but the very high costs of logistics wipe out the savings on lodging.
+Comparatively, Uganda safari lodging and activities are lower-cost (and more rustic) than in most other safari countries, but the very high logistics costs wipe out the savings on lodging.